Processmodifyer/Process-Modify1.5/README.md

 # How to run
 install 7zip.

-Make sure you have visual studio or msbuild.
+so, ensure you have visual studio or msbuild.

-Always make sure.

 in visual studio click build and run